-Kylie Jenner Tells Travis Scott: ‘Let’s Have Another Baby’ In Instagram Post
+Kylie Jenner Tells Travis Scott, ‘Let’s Have Another Baby,’ In Instagram Post

 Of course, this isn’t the first time Jenner’s hinted at having another baby on social media.
 Earlier this year she posted a photo of herself with Scott and captioned it, “baby #2?”

-In the photos, Kylie is seen beaming a smile at Travis, snuggling up to him in a mirror selfie, and engaging a family hug with their 1-year-old daughter.
+In the photos, Kylie is seen beaming a smile at Travis, snuggling up to him in a mirror selfie and engaging a family hug with their 1-year-old daughter.

-Other photos include show Scott and Stormi smiling at one another while lounging by the pool, and sleeping next to one another in bed.
-Later, Travis responded to the sweet birthday shout out, replying “I love you mama/wifey.”
+Other photos include Scott and Stormi smiling at one another while lounging by the pool and sleeping next to one another in bed.
+Later, Travis responded to the sweet birthday shout-out, replying “I love you mama/wifey.”

 As many fans already know, Kylie and Travis call each other hubby and wifey, which has sparked rumors that the pair may be secretly engaged, or even already married.